Sensory substitution: Tactile–visual

 One of the earliest and most well known form of sensory substitution devices was Paul Bach-y-Rita's TVSS that converted the image from a video camera into a tactile image and coupled it to the tactile receptors on the back of his blind subject.
-Recently, several new systems have been developed that interface the tactile image to tactile receptors on different areas of the body such as the on the chest, brow, fingertip, abdomen, and forehead.
+Recently, several new systems have been developed that interface the tactile image to tactile receptors on different areas of the body such as on the chest, brow, fingertip, abdomen, and forehead.
 The tactile image is produced by hundreds of activators placed on the person.
 The activators are solenoids of one millimeter diameter.
 In experiments, blind (or blindfolded) subjects equipped with the TVSS can learn to detect shapes and to orient themselves.
 In the case of simple geometric shapes, it took around 50 trials to achieve 100 percent correct recognition.
 To identify objects in different orientations requires several hours of learning.

 A system using the tongue as the human–machine interface is most practical.
 The tongue–machine interface is both protected by the closed mouth and the saliva in the mouth provides a good electrolytic environment that ensures good electrode contact.
 Results from a study by Bach-y-Rita et al. show that electrotactile stimulation of the tongue required 3% of the voltage required to stimulate the finger.
 Also, since it is more practical to wear an orthodontic retainer holding the stimulation system than an apparatus strapped to other parts of the body, the tongue–machine interface is more popular among TVSS systems.